udia-software/udia/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server` or `iex -S mix phx.server`
+  * Generate a code analysis report with `mix credo`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.